Ian C. Johnston: Teaching career

 Johnston taught high-school physics and chemistry at Upper Canada College, Toronto (1959–60) and high-school biology, mathematics, and Latin at Port Perry High School, Port Perry, Ontario (1961-1963).
 From 1969-70 he taught undergraduate English courses at the University of British Columbia.
 After that he joined the faculty of the College of New Caledonia, Prince George, British Columbia, where he taught undergraduate English and Classics from 1970 to 1975.
 From 1975-2004 he taught at Malaspina College and Malaspina University-College, Nanaimo (now Vancouver Island University).

 Publications and other work

 Johnston is the author of The Ironies of War: An Introduction to Homer's Iliad (University Press of America, 1987).
 He has translated classic works from Greek, Latin, German, and French.
-Several of these translated works have been published by Broadview Press, including his translation of Kafka's The Metamorphosis, and/or produced as audiobooks by Naxos Audio Books in the UK.
+Several of these translated works have been published by Broadview Press, including his translation of Franz Kafka's The Metamorphosis, and/or produced as audiobooks by Naxos Audio Books in the UK.

 A number of his translations have also been issued in book form by Richer Resources Publications.
 Johnston has posted over 75 essays and lectures on various literary topics on his website, as well as workbooks on essay writing, grammar, statistics, and the history of science.

 Johnston has also written Essays and Arguments: A Handbook for Writing Student Essays, released by Broadview Press in 2015.